 We need to download the

-types.db from collectd and put it in the location specified above.
+types.db from collectd, add a missing metrics for stations and put it in the location specified above.

 This should open a number of ports, including InfluxDB itself on TCP port 8086 and collectd receiver on UDP port 25826.
 Make sure if you’re running a firewall to open UDP port 25826 in order to receive data across the network.

 sudo ss -ltunp |egrep "8086|25826"

 Finally, we need to connect to InfluxDB and create the collectd database.
 Just run the influx command.

 And at the prompt, create the database and exit.